Evelyn Knight (singer): Early years

-Recording
+Recordings

 During a seven-year span in the late 1940s and 1950, Knight had two No. 1 hit records and 13 that made the Top 40.
 Her debut recording was "Dance with a Dolly (With a Hole in Her Stocking)" for Decca Records in 1945.
 It became a Top 10 hit.

-In 1948, she recorded the million-seller "A Little Bird Told Me" with The Stardusters, which was #1 for seven weeks and stayed on the charts for five months.
-Later that year she recorded "Powder Your Face with Sunshine"; which also reached #1 and remained on the charts into the following year.
+In 1948, she recorded the million-seller "A Little Bird Told Me" with The Stardusters, which was number one for seven weeks and stayed on the chart for five months.
+Later that year she recorded "Powder Your Face with Sunshine"; which also reached number one and remained on the chart into the following year.

 She had other hits including "Buttons and Bows" in 1948, which Bob Hope also sang in the film The Paleface.
 A list of some of her hits appears below.
 In 1950, she released "Candy and Cake", originally sung by Mindy Carson, and "All Dressed Up to Smile" with the Ray Charles singers.
 In 1951, she recorded a duet with country singer Red Foley called "My Heart Cries for You", as well as a pair of titles with Bing Crosby.